Packet Analyzer Tools

 SolarWinds Network Performance Monitor

-This monitoring application is not just a powerful packet sniffer, but also an all-encompassing monitoring solution.
+Compared to other free packet analyzer tools, this one has much to offer.
+This monitoring application is not just a powerful packet sniffer but also an all-encompassing monitoring solution.
+Users can easily discover, diagnose, and fix any network problem.

-The User needs to use a step-by-step wizard to deploy the sensors and choose the custom application for monitoring.
+Low-bandwidth operation failures are also avoided.
+DPI may use the information gleaned from these sensors to control Windows devices better.
+The user needs to use a step-by-step wizard to deploy the sensors and choose the custom application for monitoring.

 Features

-• NPM monitors routers, switches, servers, and firewalls in real time.
+• NPM monitors routers, switches, servers, and firewalls in real-time.

 • NPM automates network topology discovery.